Posts

 No matter how long we live, we are all destined to die.
 But when Jesus rose from the dead on Easter morning, he broke the hold of death.
 Even though we will one day die, by trusting in Jesus we have the sure hope that we will also come back to life and live forever in heaven.
 That makes us happy.
 Jesus blesses us with eternal life.

 God even uses the tough times in life for our good – to teach us more about his love and strengthen our trust in him.
-No matter how tough life is for us, no matter how much pain we endure, no matter how poor we are, no one and nothing can take away what Jesus did for us.
+We are never alone.
+No matter how tough life is for us, no matter how much pain we endure, no matter how poor we are, no matter how lonely we may feel, no one and nothing can take away what Jesus did for us.
 Our sins are forgiven by God, and through faith in Jesus eternal life in heaven is waiting for us.
 That makes us happy.
+That removes loneliness because Jesus is with us!
 Sometimes we smile through tears, but we can still smile.

 Can God help us find happiness?
 He has already given it to us through Jesus.